georgbuechner/dissonance/README.md

 ### Resources
 Resources all follow a certain structure:
 - `free`: currently available units of resource.
-- `bound`: units bound in certain neurons (in case of iron: iron distribute to resources).
+- `bound`: units bound in certain neurons (in case of iron: all iron distributed to resources).
 - `limit`: max resource limit.
 - `boost`: distributed iron to this resource.

+In game, when a resource is selected you should see something like this:
+<p align="center"> potassium: 50.99+13.20/100 ++2 </p>

+This means you have `50.99` potassium free to spend, `13.20` bound in neurons, the current limit for potassium is `100` and boost is `2` (e.i. two iron distributed to potassium).

 The gain of resources is determined by the amount of iron distributed to a resource, the current oxygen and how close the resource is to it's limit.
 Iron